Campaigners say Supreme Court ruling on biological sex ‘a watershed for women’

 Fellow campaign group Sex Matters, which had also made arguments in the case, said the court had given “the right answer: the protected characteristic of sex – male and female – refers to reality, not to paperwork”.

-Former SNP MP Joanna Cherry, a longtime campaigner on the issue, said she felt “hugely vindicated” by the ruling – but warned it needs to be implemented into everyday practice.
+Former SNP MP Joanna Cherry, a longtime campaigner on the issue, said she feels “hugely vindicated” by the ruling – but warned it needs to be implemented into everyday practice.

 She told the PA news agency outside the court: “Now it’s over to the politicians to make sure that the law is obeyed.